PSLmodels/Tax-Calculator/docs/source/contributor_guide.rst

          tax-calculator$ git checkout master

    c.
 Update your local master branch to contain the latest content of
-      the OSPC master branch using `merge`_.
-This step ensures that you are working with the latest version of the Tax Calculator.
+      the central master branch using `merge`_.
+This step ensures that you are working with the latest version of the Tax-Calculator.

       .. code-block:: python